 Executes BODY with POINTER cast to be a pointer to type TYPE.
-BINDING-NAME is will be bound to this value during the execution of BODY.
+If BINDING-NAME is provided the cast pointer will be bound to this name during the execution of BODY.
+If BINDING-NAME is not provided POINTER must be a name bound to the pointer which should be cast.
+This name will be bound to the cast pointer during the execution of BODY.
 This is a no-op in AllegroCL but will wrap BODY in a LET form if BINDING-NAME is provided.
 This macro is meant to be used in conjunction with DEREF-POINTER or DEREF-ARRAY.
 In Allegro CL the "cast" will actually take place in DEREF-POINTER or DEREF-ARRAY.

-def-foreign-var - Defines a symbol macro to access a variable in foreign code Macro def-foreign-var name type module name A string or list specificying the symbol macro's name.
+def-foreign-var -- Defines a symbol macro to access a variable in foreign code def-foreign-var def-foreign-var name type module name A string or list specificying the symbol macro's name.
 If it is a string, that names the foreign variable.
 A Lisp name is created by translating # to #\- and by converting to upper-case in case-insensitive Lisp implementations.
 If it is a list, the first item is a string specifying the foreign variable name and the second it is a symbol stating the Lisp name.